mossflower logo

 • Children benefit from reading books that encourage them to decode.
 The texts that are given to beginning readers have a great influence on how children learn to read.
 When children have just begun learning to decode, texts that are aligned with their phonics instruction (or their phonics knowledge) allow youngsters to apply their new phonics knowledge as they word solve.

 • Children also benefit from access to books that are not phonics-controlled.
 English has unpredictable orthography.
 Learners need what Gibson and Levin refer to as ‘a set for variability.’
-They need to know that, when letter-by-letter decoding doesn’t work (and it won’t always), they have other strategies to try.
+They need to know that, when letter-by-letter decoding doesn’t work (and it won’t always), they have other reading strategies to try.
 Therefore they need books that channel them to draw on more than just decoding as a word-solving strategy.

 • Children should use phonics as a first recourse to decode tricky words, but research does not support discouraging the use of context clues.
 Readers need more than one way to word solve.
 If a child is stuck on decoding a word, instead of prompting the child by giving clues that don’t require the child to work with the letters and sounds, it is wiser to suggest the child “slide across the letters” or “chunk it.”
 Those prompts encourage the child to work with the letters in ways that make it more likely the word will become part of the child’s long term memory.
 Of course, as Nell Duke points out, “If children are monitoring comprehension, they will have meaning in mind.”
 Scanlon recently summarized a thorough review of the research, and said, “There is no evidence available to support the S of R advocacy against teaching and encouraging children to use context.”
 Readers need context, in combination with code.
 That way, when decoding produces something that the reader doesn’t identify as a real word, the reader can integrate knowledge from context as well as from the letters in order to word solve.